 Early prenatal care now for a Stronger Baby later

 Having a healthy pregnancy is one of the best ways to promote a healthy birth.
 Prenatal care is the medical care you receive while you are pregnant to make sure you and your baby are both in good health.
 While not all pregnancy complications can be prevented, we know that women can increase their chances of having a healthy baby by managing health conditions and detecting problems early.
-Infant mortality is higher for infants born with inadequate prenatal care, and in 2013, only 70% of women in Knox County received early, adequate prenatal care.
+Infant mortality is higher for infants born with inadequate prenatal care, and in 2016, only 55% of women in Knox County received adequate prenatal care.
 Prenatal care should begin in the first trimester of your pregnancy and continue with regular visits throughout your pregnancy as recommended by your physician.

 When should I have my first prenatal care visit?